Table of Contents

 What’s next?

 Moving forward into the year and as the market season concludes, the club hopes to continue to fundraise and support the market.
-Last year, the club held several bake sales and merch sales, with one raising over $200 and all proceeds going directly to Anna’s Fund.
+Last year, the club held several bake sales and merchandise sales, with one raising over $200 and all proceeds going directly to Anna’s Fund.

 In addition to fundraisers, the club recently launched a new series on Instagram titled “Vendor Spotlight.”
 Each week a new vendor is featured on Instagram, showcasing their unique offerings, top recommendations, and the current must-have items.